akecn/servmix/README.md

 }
 ```

-if `extend` is file, then the exports will be your extension. like this
+if `extend` is file, then the exports will be your extensions.

 ```
 module.exports = {